mendix/docs/content/developerportal/deploy/private-cloud-supported-environments.md

 * Turn TLS on and off
 * Add route annotations
-* Provide name of an existing TLS certificate secret to use - instead of the default router certificate
+* Provide the name of an existing TLS certificate secret to use instead of the default router certificate
-* Provide a custom domain name (e.g. mendix.example.com) to use - instead of the default OpenShift route domain
+* Provide a custom domain name (e.g. mendix.example.com) to use instead of the default OpenShift route domain

-It's also possible to provide a custom TLS configuration for individual environments, overriding the default configuration (only available in **Standalone** Mendix Operator installations):
+It is also possible to provide a custom TLS configuration for individual environments, overriding the default configuration (only available in **Standalone** Mendix Operator installations):

 * Turn TLS on and off
 * Specify the name of an existing TLS certificate secret to use